gtmsingh/event/README.md

 ### TODO
 * Add deregistration functionality for handlers.
 * Add alert for register and deregister of handlers for any event.
+* Add callback/promise support to add synchronization of async handlers.
 * Research on pub-sub model for this, whether it would be better or worse.
 * Add this in bower or similar package manager.